justUmen/GameScript/README.md

 ## [ English ] Chat :

+Up to you, use the web page or application :

 |CHAT|OUR CHAT|APPLICATION|
 |---------|---------|--------|
 |Discord|(https://discord.gg/Dj47Tpf))|https://discordapp.com/download|

-For example, to install the Discord app on Debian/Ubuntu/Mint 64 bits :
+For example, if you want to install the Discord app on Debian/Ubuntu/Mint 64 bits :

 	wget https://discordapp.com/api/download?platform=linux&format=deb -O discord.deb
 	sudo dpkg -i discord.deb